 Having a record expunged allows people the chance to move on from their prior convictions and continue their life without the restrictions and judgment of a criminal arrest record.

-That said, Florida law does not provide this privilege to everyone, and there are often complications during the legal process, which is why criminal justice agencies such as Erase the Case exist to provide advice and assistance along the way.
+That said, Florida law does not provide this privilege to everyone, and there are often complications during the legal process, which is why criminal record expungement lawyer such as Erase The Case exist to provide advice and assistance along the way.

 What Is Criminal Record Expungement?